ronilp/Course-Recommender-System/Assignment 1/!README.txt

 Please see the Report.pdf also.

+EXECTUTION OF CODE
-To execute the program, open the main.m file in matlab and run it.
+To execute the program, open the main.m file in matlab and run the program.
+A GUI window will open.
+Enter ratings for the courses you have completed and close the window to continue.
+See the console for detailed output.

+TRAINING DATA
 The ratings by students for different courses are stored in course-ratings.txt and list of courses is stored in course-list.txt

 Course ratings are stored as a matrix of 80x15 dimension.
 It corresponds to ratings for 15 courses by 80 users.

+RESULTS
 In the folder name Statistics, we have added the codes that we used to compute the evaluation metrics that we have presented in our report.